Sarandë

 Sarandë (/sq/; Saranda; Άγιοι Σαράντα) is a city in Albania and the seat of Sarandë Municipality.
 Geographically, the city is located on an open sea gulf of the Ionian Sea within the Mediterranean Sea.
 Stretching along the Albanian Ionian Sea Coast, Sarandë has a Mediterranean climate with over 300 sunny days a year.

-In ancient times, the city was known as Onchesmus or Onchesmos, and was a port-town of Chaonia in ancient Epirus.
+In ancient times, the city was known as Onchesmus and Onchesmos, and was a port-town of Chaonia in ancient Epirus.
 It owes its modern name to the nearby Byzantine monastery of the Forty Saints by which it became known from the High Middle Ages.
 Sarandë today is known for its deep blue Mediterranean waters.
 Near Sarandë are the remains of the ancient city of Butrint, a UNESCO World Heritage site.
 In recent years, Sarandë has seen a steady increase in tourists, many of them coming by cruise ships.
 Visitors are attracted by the natural environment of Sarandë and its archaeological sites.
 Sarandë is inhabited by a majority of ethnic Albanians, and also has a minority Greek community and as such has been considered one of the two centers of the Greek minority in Albania.

 Name

 Sarandë was named after the Byzantine monastery of the Agioi Saranda 'Forty Saints' in Greek, that is, the Forty Martyrs of Sebaste.
 Under Ottoman rule, the town in the Turkish language became known as Aya Sarandi and then Sarandoz.
 Owing to Venetian influence in the region, it often appeared under its Italian name Santi Quaranta on Western maps.
 This usage continued even after the establishment of the Principality of Albania, owing to the first Italian occupation of the region.
+The Greek name of the city is Άγιοι Σαράντα, Ágioi Saránta.

+Among its population, Sarandë became the common name of the settlement only in the early 19th century, when it gradually replaced the local name Skelë.
 During the Italian occupation of Albania in World War II, Benito Mussolini changed the name to Porto Edda, in honor of his eldest daughter.
 Following the restoration of Albanian independence, the city reverted to its Albanian name Saranda.

-The Greek name of the city is Άγιοι Σαράντα, Ágioi Saránta.